Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 Internship opportunities have proven to be fruitful for both students and employers.
 Students gain new knowledge, work experience in their chosen field, and an opportunity to build their career skills and networks.
 Employers gain access to qualified and talented workers, an opportunity to enhance their recruiting effectiveness, and the chance to participate in educating students.

 We offer internship courses for academic credit to our students to foster academic experiential learning.
 The Bachelor of Science programs of study in SOM are Accounting, CIS, Management, Marketing, Finance, and Health Care Administration.
 All students referred for internships will have completed at least the introductory course in their major field of study.

 The employers are not required to compensate students financially.
 However, since many of our students hold part-time or full-time jobs to support their education, any paid internships would be appreciated.

-The students will have to do 120 hours of work during the 14 week semester at the place of internship and also attend a class at the college.
+The students will have to complete 120 hours of on-site internship work during the 14 week semester and also attend a class at the college.

 What We Expect from the Employer

 As participants in the internship program, employers will provide:

 - The opportunity for the intern to advance their knowledge and skills in their chosen field of study.

 - Meaningful professional tasks and responsibilities that apply the student’s existing knowledge and skills in their chosen field of study.